Nonlinear Hall responses in tunable nodal Dirac semimetals: Results

 In the NR phase, the Fermi surface appears to be isotropic when $\gamma = 0$.
 But the system still shows the largest third-order transverse Hall (TOH) response near the band edge, as illustrated in Fig.~\ref{TOHE plots}(d).
 This occurs because the BCP components in the NR phase contain strongly momentum-dependent anisotropic terms such as $k_x^2$, $k_y^2$ and $k_xk_y$ in the numerator, while the denominator has a ring-like factor $((k^2-k_0^2)^2\lambda^2+\Delta^2)^{5/2}$, which peaks sharply near $k\approx k_0$.
-As a result the BCP distribution in momentum space becomes highly localized and anisotropic around the nodal ring.
-Accordingly, the individual $\chi_{abcd}$ components in the transverse conductivity $\chi_{\perp}$ does not cancel each other and gives a nonzero response.
-Also, in this phase, the system has rotational symmetry, which leads to all the individual TOH conductivity $\chi_{abcd}$ components to be nonzero.
-Consequently, the transverse conductivity $\chi_{\perp}$ does not vanish when $\theta$ become integer multiples of $\pi/2$ for all values of Fermi energy, as shown in Fig~\ref{TOHE plots}(c), unlikely to the other two phases.
-We also observe that as we move the Fermi energy far away from the band edge, the TOH responses in every phases starts diminishing as the BCP tensor are concentrated near the nodal points.
+As a result, the BCP distribution in momentum space becomes highly localized and anisotropic around the nodal ring.
+Accordingly, the individual $\chi_{\alpha\beta\gamma\delta}$ components in the transverse conductivity $\chi_{\perp}$ do not cancel each other and give a nonzero response.
+Also, in this phase, the system has rotational symmetry, which leads to all the individual TOH conductivity $\chi_{\alpha\beta\gamma\delta}$ components to be nonzero.
+Consequently, the transverse conductivity $\chi_{\perp}$ does not vanish when $\theta$ becomes integer multiples of $\pi/2$ for all values of Fermi energy, as shown in Fig~\ref{TOHE plots}(c), unlikely the other two phases.
+We also observe that as we move the Fermi energy far away from the band edge, the TOH responses in every phase start diminishing as the BCP tensor is concentrated near the nodal points.
 For NR phase the BCP components are sharply localized along the nodal ring only, whereas for SN and DN phases the BCP components are broadly localized near the nodal points.
-This explains why the TOH response sharply diminish for NR phase than other two phases if we move away from the band edges.
+This explains why the TOH response sharply diminishes for NR phase than the other two phases if we move away from the band edges.

 In experiments, the TOH signal may also receive contributions from BCQ~\cite{li2024quantum,Korrapati}, disorder, quantum metric dipole (QMD)~\cite{yu2025quantum}, and quadrupole (QMQ)~\cite{Tong} along with the BCP.
 Since our system is TRS invariant, BCQ, QMD, and the side-jump contributions are forbidden under symmetry consideration~\cite{Korrapati,Barman}.
 However, skew-scattering can still generate a third-order Hall signal.
 This extrinsic mechanism shows a characteristic $\sin{2\theta}$ angular dependency that differs from the BCP induced transverse response~\cite{Barman}.
 Moreover, the QMQ produces only a longitudinal third-order signal and no transverse component, so it does not overlap with the BCP induced transverse TOH response.